cultuurnet/uit-documentatie/content/integreren-met-searchv3/latest/resizing-images.md

 # Resizing images
 ## Why resize images?
 Images in UiTdatabank can have a size up to 5MB.
 Therefore, we highly recommend to resize these images for your own web page.
-When using the right parameters, resizing images will positively impact page speed withou any los of visible quality.
+When using the right parameters, resizing images will positively impact page speed without any los of visible quality.

 When adding (resize-)parameters to images in UiTdatabank, you will first be redirected to a "parameter mapping" vhost, which will resemble the old image resizing parameters to parameters that can be processed by imgix (parameters documented at ```https://docs.imgix.com/apis/url```).
 This vhost contains a mapping table that converts the old parameters to imgix parameters and returns a redirect to imgix.
 Mapping is done using the following table: